fwd/chatbot/readme.md

 		{
 			name: "Cookie",
-			confirmation: "You want a cookie?",
+			confirmation: "Do you want a cookie?",
 			triggers: [ "cookie" ],
 			fields: [
 				{